-This section of 2023-2025 eCVSP was adjusted to reflect the personnal structure changes that occurred in the RI State Police Commercial Enforcement since the 2022 eCVSP was submitted.
+This section of 2023-2025 eCVSP was adjusted to reflect the personnal structure changes that occurred in the RI State Police Commercial Enforcement since the 2023 eCVSP was submitted.
 The changes are highlighted in bold.

-The CEU consists of one (1) Sergeant and two (2) Corporals serving as the MCSAP Coordinator and administrators, (1) one member dedicated to conducting Compliance Reviews, one (1) member dedicated to New Entrant Reviews, and three (3) full-time roadside inspectors.
-2 full-time (1 NCO and troooper) inspectors are on a rotating schedule to conduct daily size and weight enforcement activities.
-These size and weight enforcement activities are not billed to the MCSAP Grant.
-Seven (7) members have been fully certified as a NASTI Level I inspector.
-Seven (7) members are certified in General Hazardous Materials, HM Bulk Package, and Motor Coach.
-In addition, the CEU has seven (7) part-time members, who are qualified Level I inspectors and conduct inspections while on regular duty and during special details.
-Also, two (2) full-time and two (2) part-time members have been trained to conduct New Entrant Audits and assist when needed.
-There are currently fifteen (15) certified inspectors from local agencies who conduct inspections on a part time basis.
+The CEU consists of one (1) Lieutenant serving as the MCSAP Coordinator and Administrator.
+One (1) Sergeant serving as assistant to the MCSAP Coordinator and Supervisor.
+One (1) Corporal dedicated to New Entrant Safety Audits and also oversees the RISP Weight Enforcement Program.
+One (1) member is dedicated to conducting Compliance Reviews/Safety Investigations., Three (3) full-time roadside inspectors.
+Of these three (3) full-time road inspectors, one (1) at times is assigned to the RISP Weight Enforcement Program.
+When this inspector is conducting weight enforcement activities his salary is billed to the State of Rhode Island.
+The seven (7) full-time members have been fully certified as a NASTI Level I inspectors.
+Six (6) members are certified in General Hazardous Materials, HM Bulk Package, and Motor Coach.
+In addition, the CEU has seven (9) part-time members, who are qualified Level I inspectors and conduct inspections while on regular duty and during special details.
+Also, one (1) full-time and one (1) part-time members have been trained to conduct New Entrant Audits and assist when needed.
+There are currently eighteen (18) certified inspectors from local agencies who conduct inspections on a part time basis.
 Local agencies with certified MCSAP inspectors do not receive state or federal funding to assist with their programs and therefore are not included in any MOE calculations.
 The CEU employs one (1) full-time civilian as a Data Entry Coordinator/Transportation Assistant and also utilizes the division's RMS Project Manager to assist in this role when needed.

 The RISP CEU plans to increase the percentage of DACH drivers identified at roadside inspections by 15% by conducting more roadside inspections and checking all drivers in CDLIS to identify drivers that are DACH prohibited drivers.
-As of this date 10/5/2022 RISP has identified 12 drivers that were DACH prohibited drivers by checking them in CDLIS.
+As of this date 10/12/2023 RISP has identified 21 drivers that were DACH prohibited drivers by checking them in CDLIS.
 This is a significant increase in the number of DACH prohibited drivers identified when compared to the prior year and RISP CEU anticipates that more DACH prohibited drivers will be identified as the year progressess and more roadside inspections are conducted.